How Long Does It Take to Plan a Wedding? 4 Myths Busted!

 While his enthusiasm was endearing, since we didn't plan to elope, it was entirely impractical.
 However, after taking into account our schedules (we both work in politics, so any time leading up to or immediately following Election Day in November was a no-go) and various other factors, we came to the conclusion that we were staring down the barrel of two extremes: either we were going to have a very short engagement and get married in late spring or early summer of that year, or we would have to wait until the following spring/summer.

-With Christmas just around the corner, I received dozens of "wedding" themed gifts.
+With Christmas just around the corner, I received dozens of wedding-themed gifts.
 One particular gift that I was incredibly excited to get was The Knot's Ultimate Wedding Planning Guide.
-I immediately flipped to their checklist to start to take in all of the tasks I would be completing over the next 6 months, only to be slapped in the face by their suggested timeline:
+I immediately flipped to their checklist to start to take in all of the tasks I would be completing over the next six months—only to be slapped in the face by their suggested timeline:

 According to an infographic from Wedding Paper Divas, 40% of couples are engaged for 13-18 months before they say "I do."

 I just turned 25.
-My friends are at an age where I'm starting to see pictures of bling on left hands appear more often on my Facebook feed than college keggers (some may say "sad", but true).
+My friends are at an age where I'm starting to see pictures of bling on left hands appear more often on my Facebook feed than college keggers (some may say "sad," but it's true).
 That being said, once I started to think about this startling figure, I started realizing that for as many diamonds as I had seen pop up over the last year, I had seen significantly fewer invitations to or pictures from actual weddings.
-After conducting a highly scientific study of my own Facebook friends, I realized that I was, in fact, in the minority... in a big way.
+After conducting a highly scientific study of my own Facebook friends, I realized that I was, in fact, in the minority . . . in a big way.

 Many of my friends had been (or would be, by the time of their pending nuptials) engaged for well over a year.